Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 4500 Gold
 - Chainmail

-**Boundless Vitality**: Whenever you heal or gain temporary hit points, you can increase that amount by an amount equal to your proficiency bonus.
+**Boundless Vitality**: Once a turn when heal or gain temporary hit points, you can increase that by an amount equal to your proficiency bonus.

 **Health**: Your maximum hit points increases an amount equal to twice your level.

-_You gain +1 to your armorclass while wearing this armor_
+_You gain +1 to your armor class while wearing this armor_

 ---